How to keep what you do in your hotel room private

 Please help our efforts to make travel better for you and your family.

-The Senate Commerce Committee noted travel privacy concerns
+The Senate Commerce Committee noted travel privacy concerns.

 In addition, in 2019 the Senate Commerce Committee sent a letter to airlines noting privacy concerns.

-Travel data is important, but nobody seems to care
+Travel data is important, but nobody seems to care.

-Download Airplane Carry-on ChecklistTravel privacy includes forms of payment, passport information, reservations on all types of transportation, lodging, preferences, backup information, and more.
+junk feesTravel privacy includes forms of payment, passport information, reservations on all types of transportation, lodging, preferences, backup information, and more.

 Today, the airline industry via the International Air Transport Association (IATA) is proposing new technology standards.
 These will allow airlines and, eventually, other travel providers, to create “personalized prices” for travelers.

-Airlines and hotels with access to private information can provide individualized advertising
+Airlines and hotels with access to private information can provide individualized advertising.

 Get refunds in cash when airlines cancel your flightAn airline or a hotel can look at travel data and combine it with available third-party information.
-Travel providers examine data such as the value of your home, your annual income, credit reports, where you went to school, what kind of car you drive, etc. Then they combine it with the data that they hold in their own IT systems.
+Travel providers examine data such as the value of your home, your annual income, credit reports, where you went to school, what kind of car you drive, etc. Then, they combine it with the data that they hold in their IT systems.
 Using this data, travel providers can offer individuals the perfect price.

 Customers should be in charge.
-Allow them to customize their own travel
+Allow them to customize their own travel.

 Personalization or customized pricing must put the customer in charge of customizing their own travel palette.
 We select what we want for ourselves.
 Of course, that would require the airlines and other travel providers to make available to us a usable menu of services.
-It would include prices, including ancillary fees.
+It would include prices and ancillary fees.
 Airlines still refuse to provide these total prices in a form where they can be compared across the industry.

 • Privacy matters from a security point of view, both personal and financial.

-• Information airlines and other travel providers keep about travelers matters as they seek to personalize pricing and market products.
+• Information that airlines and other travel providers keep about travelers matters as they seek to personalize pricing and market products.

 Featured photo by Alex Block on Unsplash